nsn20/bert/README.md

 # bert
-Using BERT training model to display keywords from a reddit post.
+Using BERT NLP model to classify keywords from a reddit post.